Samsung Galaxy S25: Design

 The S25 and S25+ smartphones have an aluminum body and a glass back, similar to the design of their predecessors.
 Both the S25 and S25+ use Gorilla Glass Victus 2 for both the front display and rear glass panel.

-They come in five standard colors: Icy Blue, Mint, Navy, Silver Shadow, and Blue Black, having been previously available exclusively through Samsung's online website alongside Pink Gold and Coral Red before pulling it off its exclusive list due to higher demand than anticipated.
+They come in five standard colors: Icy Blue, Mint, Navy, Silver Shadow, and Blue Black, having previously been available exclusively on Samsung's website alongside Pink Gold and Coral Red, which were removed from the exclusive list due to higher demand than anticipated.

 The S25 Ultra has a titanium body and a glass back, similar to the S24 Ultra; however, the phone features rounded corners, unlike the S24 Ultra's squared corners.
-Additionally, the S25 Ultra uses Gorilla Glass Armor 2 for its front display and rear panel for improved durability and reduced glare.
+Additionally, the S25 Ultra uses Gorilla Glass Armor 2 for its front display and rear panel, improving durability and reducing glare.

-The S25 Ultra comes in four standard colors: Titanium Silver Blue, Titanium Black, Titanium White Silver and Titanium Grey, with the Titanium Jet Black, initially an exclusive option, being added to the roaster later on due to high demand.
+The S25 Ultra comes in four standard colors: Titanium Silver Blue, Titanium Black, Titanium White Silver, and Titanium Grey, with Titanium Jet Black, initially an exclusive option, added to the roster later due to high demand.
 The S25 Ultra comes in two additional colors that are only available through Samsung's online website: Titanium Jade Green and Titanium Pink Gold.